0Mysterio0/ArcadeProject1.1/README.md

 ###The Set-Up

-To being, we started by brainstorming a list of all the components we wanted to include in our game.
+To begin, we started by brainstorming a list of all the components we wanted to include in our game.
 This included: a movable player, randomized fruit orders, randomized positions/speeds of the falling fruit and obstacles, and multiple levels.
 We heavily relied on the resources and guidance from the Arcade Academy tutorial/website for the initial set up of our game screen and movement functions for our player.
 We utilized crate objects as the boundaries of our screen.
 The